No significant changes in Iran's centrifuges: expert

 The IRNA news agency quoted the head of the Atomic Energy Organization of Iran, as saying that the country has created a new type of centrifuge.
 "We tested a new type of centrifuges, a cascade of 10 pieces - and prepared a plan for a large production of this kind of centrifuge," the Head of the Atomic Energy Organization of Iran, Ali Akbar Salehi, said at a news conference in Tehran on Sept.
 22.

-Salehi did not say what the new centrifuges are different from previous ones, but a British Expert Reza Taghizadeh believes that, although the cover, rotors and the type of metal, from which the needle of centrifuges were created, substitutes, and profound changes did not occur in the centrifuges.
+Salehi did not say what the new centrifuges are different from previous ones, but a British Expert Reza Taghizadeh believes that, although the type of metal of the cover, rotors and needle have changed, but profound changes has not occurred in the centrifuges.

 "Centrifuge, as before, operates via the method of gas-filling," the British Professor of the University of Glasgow, Taghizadeh said to Trend on Sept.
 23 in a telephone conversation from London.

-So far, Iran has produced three types of centrifuges, and they all operate according to the method of gas-filling (filled with uranium dioxide - UF6).
-The first type of centrifuge is made of aluminum alloy, the second - of the martensitic steel, and a third, according to Taghizadeh, from graphite.
+So far, Iran has produced three types of centrifuges, and they all operate according to the method of gas-filling (filled with uranium gas - UF6).
+The first type of centrifuge is made of aluminum alloy, the second - of the maraging steel, and a third, according to Taghizadeh, from graphite.

 So far, he said, graphite in Iran has used to manufacture heads of missiles.

-Martensitic steel is stainless steel, which is also used in manufacturing an aircraft.
-Given that the UF6 (Uranium hexafluoride) contributes to the rapid corrode metals, it should be noted that resistance to corrode the graphite is higher than the martensitic steel by three times, also quite small compared to friction of graphite.
-Thus, it is able to enrich for a short time an even greater number of uranium dioxide (select isotopes).
+Maraging steel is stainless steel, which is also used in manufacturing an aircraft.
+Given that the UF6 (Uranium hexafluoride) contributes to the rapid corrode metals, it should be noted that resistance to corrode the graphite is higher than the maraging steel by three times, also quite small compared to friction of graphite.
+Thus, it is able to enrich for a short time an even greater number of uranium gas (separates isotopes).

 Production of metal, used in the structure of the centrifuge, is fairly easy process, the main problem is connected with the import of motor, needles, and, in general, 120 centrifuge parts, said Taghizadeh.